xgloom/direnum4redis/README.md

 # DirEnum4Redis
 _A simple script to find directories in Redis._

-This script was built by modifying [n0b0dyCNs implementation](https://github.com/n0b0dyCN/redis-rogue-server); which uses raw sockets to interact with Redis.
+This script was built by modifying [n0b0dyCNs implementation](https://github.com/n0b0dyCN/redis-rogue-server); which uses sockets to interact with Redis.

 ## Requirements
 Python 3.6+